The Occupational Therapy Unit

 Activities

-The department offers patients a wide range of activities, such as: painting, sculpting, embroidery, cooking and baking, music, jewelry making, computers, and current events.
-Each patient can choose their favorite activities, and the staff adapts tools and assistive devices to enable them to engage in their chosen field.
-In addition, the department organizes special activities for Israeli holidays.
-Therapeutic Occupation activities are conducted in the various departments individually and/or in groups.
-There are also activities in the therapeutic employment hall open to all hospital patients.
+The department offers patients a wide range of activities such as painting, sculpture, embroidery, cooking and baking, music, jewelry making, computers and current affairs.
+Each patient can choose the activities they enjoy, and the staff adapts tools and assistive devices to enable them to engage in their chosen field.
+In addition, the department organizes special activities ahead of the Jewish holidays.

-The Staff
+Staff

 Arrangement with